How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 When should you apply for Social Security Disability?

 This question is routinely addressed by disability attorneys and by columnists.
-However, the simplest way to answer the question is to state that you should apply for social security disability as soon as your medical condition makes it impossible for you to work, or at least work and earn what is considered to be a substantial and gainful monthly income.
+However, the simplest way to answer the question is to state that you should apply for Social Security Disability as soon as your medical condition makes it impossible for you to work, or at least work and earn what is considered to be a substantial and gainful monthly income.

-Individuals who are considering whether or not to apply for social security disability will often put off initiating their claim by several months.
+Individuals who are considering whether or not to apply for Social Security Disability will often put off initiating their claim by several months.
 While this is understandable, it can, given the fact that disability claims filed with the social security administration can take months, even years to result in an award of benefits, be an unwise course of action.

-Here is a short of scenarios that may guide when and when not to apply for social security disability.
+Here is a short of scenarios that may guide when and when not to apply for Social Security Disability.

 1. An individual is working full-time: the likelihood is that the gross monthly earned income of an individual who is working full-time will exceed the standard for substantial and gainful income (the actual dollar amount changes each year).